aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 * Multi-project support - we have more than just one project in our Sentry organization.
 The config should support multiple projects, each with their own filters
 * Better logging and error handling

 Want to help out?
 Try it yourself, and then head over to Github and report issues or open PRs.
 Your contribution is most welcome.
+Questions?
+Comments?
+Tweet to me [@aaronjgreenwald](https://twitter.com/aaronjgreenwald).